-Robert Arnold is a filmmaker based in the San Francisco Bay Area.
-His recent films include Annabelle (2012), There's No Sound in My Head (2010), and All Animals (2009), which won the Director's Choice Award at the San Francisco International Festival of Short Films 2009.
-Annabelle and All Animals were both co-directed with Robert's creative partner, writer Cynthia Mitchell.
-They are currently in post-production on The Exchange, a narrative feature shot in Paris and Normandy.
+Robert Arnold is a filmmaker and colorist based in the San Francisco Bay Area.
+His films include Annabelle (2012), There's No Sound in My Head (2010), and All Animals (2009), which won the Director's Choice Award at the San Francisco International Festival of Short Films 2009.
+Robert and his creative partner, writer Cynthia Mitchell, also produced and directed The Exchange, a narrative feature shot in Paris and Normandy, which premiered in 2016.

 In 2007, Robert's feature-length documentary, The Key of G, won the Golden Gate Award for Best Bay Area Feature Documentary at the San Francisco International Film Festival, and aired nationally on PBS.
 It is now in educational distribution through New Day Films.

 Robert also works as a freelance cinematographer, editor, and colorist.
-His editing work includes Sins Invalid and This Dewdrop World (both 2013) and Always My Son (2010), which was directed by Vivian Kleiman and premiered at the Frameline Festival.
+His editing work includes Academy-Award nominated short Last Day of Freedom (2015), Sins Invalid and This Dewdrop World (both 2013) and Always My Son (2010), which was directed by Vivian Kleiman and premiered at the Frameline Festival.

 Robert studied Humanities at the University of California, Berkeley; Film Production at San Francisco State University; and holds a BFA from the San Francisco Art Institute.